emilbratt/eb_bars/README.md

 - showing or hiding grid lines (both horizontal and vertical).
 - having bars with negative values be drawn downwards.
 - setting a custom resolution.
-- resizing the plot/figure and move it in all directions for best fit.
+- resizing the chart and move it in all directions for best fit.

 ### Showcase